 Blood pressure is measured in millimeters of mercury (mm Hg) and is written systolic over diastolic (for example, 120/80 mm Hg, or "120 over 80").
 According to the most recent guidelines, a normal blood pressure is less than 120/80 mm Hg.
-Hypertension is blood pressure that is greater than 140/90, while prehypertension consists of blood pressure that is 120 to 139/80 to 89.
+Hypertension is blood pressure that is greater than 140/90.
+For people over age 60, high blood pressure is defined as 150/90 or greater.
+Prehypertension consists of blood pressure that is 120 to 139/80 to 89.

 Blood pressure may increase or decrease, depending on your age, heart condition, emotions, activity, and the medications you take.
 One high reading does not mean you have high blood pressure.
 It is necessary to measure your blood pressure at different times, while you are resting comfortably for at least five minutes.
 To make the diagnosis of hypertension, at least three readings that are elevated are usually required.

 In addition to measuring your blood pressure, your doctor will ask about your medical history (whether you've had heart problems before), assess your risk factors (whether you smoke, have high cholesterol, diabetes, etc.), and talk about your family history (whether any members of your family have had high blood pressure or heart disease).